Exercise 2: Creating a Flood Situation Map of Larkana, Pakistan#

 -layer.
 Choose a light-blue as color and adjust the opacity to about 30%.

 Once you are happy with the symbolization and colours of your data, the next step is to create a print layout.
+The print layout is where you put all the elements from you map together with additional information to create a comprehensive map.
 By adding additional information such as a title, data sources, projection, description, etc. you provide your audience with the means to contextualise and evaluate the map and itâs content by themselves.

 Open a new print layout and give it a name (e.g. Larkana_floods).